PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-09 10:34:49
+Last updated: 2024-04-09 10:35:23
-Random Quote: In the end, love is a good reason for everything to fall apart. - Tokyo
+Random Quote: Watch a sunrise at least once a day. - Phil Dunphy